Enquil/Project-1/README.md

 ### Missing Content

-Link to webshop does not work, since it doesent exist yet.
+* Link to webshop does not work, since it doesent exist yet.
-Right side images and some Javascript in the whitespace is missing, will be incorporated simultaneously, credits will also be added then.
+* Right side images and some Javascript in the whitespace is missing, will be incorporated simultaneously, credits will also be added then.
-MAP will be added once the correct adress is displayed on google.
+* MAP will be added once the correct adress is updated on google.

 ## User Experience and Design
 ---

 * Overarching design and Colourscheme

   * Tried out a few designs/color schemes and because of what the subject/client is, this felt most appropriate, left side is text, right is related art/images, want to end it up having a "booky" feel to it.
   * Social Media was colored to make it stand out a bit against the rest of the page, no idea if it actually will make people click it more but i figured it wont hurt.
   * Links are offset in some way, i chose it to "highlight" them a bit.

 * Colours

   * Black/gray backgrounds with white text, had some worries about visibility when using opacity and a textured background, but feedback has been good thus far.
   * Background is custom texture to mimic rock, didnt come out as planned, will switch to something brick-like maybe and a bit darker for contrast.
   * Text is whitesmoke, rgb(245, 245, 245).